Why sleeping next to your dog is the best health decision you can make

 If your dog has health issues such as arthritis or other discomforts, be conscious of their movements on the bed.

-Provide support, such as soft blankets or dog-friendly pain relief, to ensure they can get comfortable without strain.
+Provide support, such as soft blankets or dog-friendly pain relief, to help them get comfortable without strain.

 Trust your instincts